-Coronavirus information and resouces for staff: covid-secure measures, teaching, learning, assessment and wellbeing.
+For staff: including covid-secure measures, teaching, learning, assessment and wellbeing.

 Postgraduate researchers: information for all research students, supervisors, graduate research administrators and other staff supporting our PG researchers.

 Current confirmed cases

-As of the morning of Friday 22 January, we are aware of 40 individuals within our University community and based in York who are currently self-isolating because they have had a positive Covid-19 test.
+As of the morning of Friday 9 April, we are aware of 1 individual within our University community and based in York who is currently self-isolating because they have had a positive Covid-19 test.

 We have around 4,500 members of staff and a student body of around 20,000.

 Other sources of information about the number of cases in York and the surrounding area may show some variance from the figure above.
 This is because data published, for example by City of York Council or YorkMix, may be updated on a weekly basis and aggregated by month, or based on cases confirmed in geographic regions of the city by the NHS or other data sources.
-Variance may also exist because some members of our University community live outside of the geographic regions covered by other data sources.
+Variance may also exist because some members of our University community live outside the geographic regions covered by other data sources.